ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

    ![](media/FBCimage51.png)

 9. A list of the Business pages managed by the Facebook account that you logged in to is displayed.
-Select the pages to archive and then click **Save**.
+Select the page to archive and then click **Save**.

     ![](media/FBCimage52.png)